 I don't mean to bring you down and depress you.

 Sorry about that.

 Thank you VERY MUCH for listening

-Maybe I am not as strong as I exude myself to be.
-You never know
+Maybe I am not as strong as I project myself to be.

 It is said that your kids, albeit, fur babies give you one of the best days of your life and one of your worst.
 I am dreading the day my daughter, you met her on March 3rd --Day #3 - change, moves on forever thereby giving me my worst.

-Presently though, I will spend a lot of time with her and will cherish the time I have now while I have her and treat her like the little precious princess that she is.
+Presently though, I will spend a lot of time with her and will cherish the time I have now while she is here with me to treat her like the little precious princess that she is.
 I feel that she was sent to me by god.
 Anything is possible!

 Goodbye till tomorrow's challenge.
-It's one thing I love, is a good challenge.
+If it's one thing I love, its a good challenge.

 Love you both (for listening to me ramble),